ct-brown/ct-brown.github.io/_pages/cv.md

 **Brown, C. T.**, & Harrold, J. (2021).
 Widowhood and mental health issues: Predictors of anxiety, depression, and PTSD among those who have been widowed.
 Illness, Crisis & Loss, 31(2). https://doi.org/10.1177/10541373211054189.

 ### Book Chapters
 Perone, A., **Brown, C. T.**, Fletcher, K., Urrutia, L. (in press).
-Caregiving amidst climate change: From catastrophic to cohesive caregiving for older and disabled adults.
-In Climate change and aging.
-Policy Press.
+The five C’s of climate change and caregiving: Moving from catastrophe to cohesive caregiving for older adults.
+In Pilemer, K & Ayalon, L. (eds.)
+Aging and climate change.
+Bristol: Policy Press.

 Hamilton, G., & **Brown, C. T.** (in press).
 What is environmental justice?
 In Vandergrift, K. Social Justice.
 Solana Beach: Cognella.